 If you’re looking for a caffeine fix in Kensington then you’re in luck.
 The borough is crammed full of fabulous cafes and coffee shops.

-Of them all, my favourite is the warm and inviting Cafe Momo.
+Of them all, our favourite is the warm and inviting Cafe Momo.
 It’s pretty and elegant, but with just enough quirk to keep things interesting.
 A bit like Kensington itself, really.

 The cuisine here is modern European and really, really good.
 Serving up both light meals and larger portions, it’s great at any time of day.

 They do a mean coffee, but then there’s pretty fabulous cocktails, wines and beers if you’re looking to make things boozy.
-A win all round in my books.
+A win all round in our books.